6.0 Powestroke Cold Air Intake Guide

 - Cool engine sounds

-Open vs. Closed 6.0 Powerstroke Intakes
+Open vs. Closed Intake Designs

 Open intakes provide greater increases to airflow whereas closed intakes provide less airflow benefits since the box they sit within creates some restriction.
 Additionally, open intakes are also a bit noisier and provide a more noticeable “whoosh” sound which some people like and some don’t.
 The argument for closed intakes is that they provide lower intake air temps (IATs) since they are not directly exposed to hot engine bay air.